Snoy-Kuo/android_biometric_example/README.md

 An Android example App that shows how to use BiometricPrompt.<br/>
 There are three options:

  - Need encryption: If checked, the user should first biometric reg with an input msg.
-One the encryption reg msg saved, the user can biometric auth.
+Once the encryption reg msg saved, the user can biometric auth.
  - Need strong auth: If checked, the user could only use BIOMETRIC_STRONG (Class 3) authenticators.
 Almost like restrict the user to fingerprint only.
 Pixel4 and Pixel4 XL are the only devices, that have Class3 face authentication.
  - Allow device credential: If checked, when biometric auth fail, it fallback to device's non-biometric credential, such as pattern, pin, password.